 The NEA will process registration fee refunds only for absence due to medically-certified illness.

 Confirmed participants may have the right to transfer their course registration to another person or to the next INLE session, subject to certain conditions.

-INLE takes place at the OECD headquarters located at OECD Headquarters in Paris, France.
+INLE takes place at the OECD headquarters at the Chateau de la Muette located at 2 Rue André Pascal, Paris, France.

 Please contact the Legal Affairs Section of the NEA by if you have any questions.

 Telephone: + 33 (0)1 45 24 10 35